Wednesday, 13 January, 2016 12:30 Written by Neil

-Rent tents and floor BEFORE April and there is a discount
+Rent tents and floor BEFORE April and there is a discount.
+YOU NEED A FLOOR!

 1. If you have a large trailer you want in your team booth get there the Saturday before the contest starts because once the fences go up it is dang near impossible to get that hoss into a muddy rutted out spot.

-2. Put up your fence as soon as you get there – If you do not, then your empty spot will be used as a parking lot, a turn around, and a way to put a trailer into the spot behind yours.
-THIS SUCKS.
+2. Put up your fence as soon as you get there…or send someone ahead to put one up ASAP – If you do not, then your empty spot will be used as a parking lot, a turn around, and a way to put a trailer into the spot behind yours.
+THIS SUX.
 The booth gets all rutted out and very nasty with mud.
 So prevention is the best policy

 4. Get the Fire Marshall permit tag as soon as you can on Monday or Tues…DO NOT FORGET…it will be absolute HELL trying to track these guys down come Wednesday

 5. Bring your own grounding wire kit for your tent, if you don’t the electricians will charge you for a kit..AND INSTALLATION…if you bring your own they will hook you in no charge

 6. WATCH your team boundaries…there are some teams that will move paint and stakes to get a bigger area.
 I won’t name names, but it is rude and sh**ty to do.
 Measure your spot, then drive BIG stakes into the ground at the corners…put your fence up ASAP

 7. Count on electric to not be hooked up until Tuesday afternoon…it usually gets hooked up before, but there have been snafu’s in the past.
 Make sure you have an alternative plan for meat, tools, light, etc